Friday, 21 April 2017

 “...These sentences, for example, make sense only relative to our capacity to interpret them.
 So you can’t explain consciousness by saying it consists of information, because information exists only relative to consciousness.”

 If information is the propagation of cause and effect within a given system, then John Searle's position must be wrong.
 Searle may say, then, that such a thing isn't information until it becomes information in a mind or according to observers.
 (Incidentally, there may be anti-realist problems with positing systems which are completely free of minds.)

-Searle argues that causes and effects and the system which they belong to don't have information independently of minds.
+Searle argues that causes and effects - as well as the systems to which they belong - don't have information independently of minds.
 However, that doesn't stop it from being the case that this information can become information because of direct observations of that information.

 Anthropomorphically, the system communicates to minds.
-Or minds read the system's message.
+Or minds read the system's messages.

 Searle's position on information can actually be said to be a position on what's called Shannon information.
 This kind of information is “observer-relative information”.
 In other words, it doesn't exist as information until an observer takes it as information.
 Thus when a digital camera takes a picture of a cat, each photodiode works in casual isolation from the other photodiodes.
 In other words, unlike the bits of consciousness, the bits of a photograph (before it's viewed) aren't integrated.
 Only when a mind perceives that photo are the bits integrated.

 IIT, therefore, has a notion of “intrinsic information”.